-We exhibited Covve as a Beta start-up in the Web Summit in 2014 and, with so many detailed comms, we were thoroughly prepared for the event.
-There were however many small things that I wish we knew before we went.
-This is a collection of lessons learnt and also hacks and tricks to help you get the most out of it.
+We’ve been exhibiting Covve at the Web Summit for years now and, with so many detailed comms, I feel I have to share with you a collection of lessons learnt and also hacks and tricks to help you get the most out of it.

 Setup your meetings beforehand.